Pyxus/fray/docs/getting_started/mod_input/index.md

 ## Registering Inputs to Input Map

-Before you can make use of the other tools found in this module you must first register inputs to the input map.
-Inputs come in the form of binds which wrap around godot's input detection, and composites which make use of other composites to register inputs which involve multiple binds.
+In order to utilize most of the features offered by this module, you need to register inputs to the input map.
+These inputs can take the form of either binds or composites.
+Binds wrap around Godot's input detection, while composites use other composites to compose inputs that involve multiple binds.

 ### Registering Input Binds